AbhyudaySinghPal/AbhyudaySinghPal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Automation for Security Application.
+- 🔭 I’m currently working on Automation.
-- 🌱 I’m currently learning Docker,Kubernetes,Jenkins.
+- 🌱 I’m currently learning Javascript, Docker, Jenkins.
 - 👯 I’m looking to collaborate on Automation projects.
 - 🤔 I’m looking for help with Javascript.
 - 💬 Ask me about Automation.